IbrahimAsire/Business-Analytics-Nanodegree-Program/README.md

 ### Project Overview

 A jewelry company wants to put in a bid to purchase a large set of diamonds, but is unsure how much it should bid.
 In this project, I used the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.

+## Build Data Dashboards

+### Project Description

+In this project, I did created visualizations to reveal insights from Youtube Data from the US.
+I created data visualizations that tell a highlight patterns in the data set.
+I used  Tableau to visualization work.